History of rail transport in Poland: Prussian state railways

-An economic crisis caused by speculation in railway shares hit stocks in Germany and Austria in 1875.
+In 1875 the Gründerzeit economic boom led to an economic crisis caused by the panic of 1873 and speculation in railway shares in Germany and Austria.
 The Chancellor of Germany, Otto von Bismarck, supported the elimination of speculation on railway joint-stock companies.
 He also supported the state's compulsory purchase of railways from private owners, as well as the introduction of an exclusive goods rate for the transport of agricultural products from Pomerania and East Prussia to Berlin.

 Prussia nationalized its railways in 1880 in an effort both to lower rates on freight service and to equalize those rates among shippers.
 However, instead of lowering rates as far as possible, the government ran the railways as a profit-making undertaking, and the railway profits became a major source of state revenue.
 The nationalization of the railways slowed the economic development of Prussia because the state favoured the relatively backward agricultural areas in its railway building.
 Moreover, the railway surpluses substituted for the development of an adequate tax system.

 In 1893, the Prussian state railways introduced the first modern fast trains (in German "D-Zug") using the new steam locomotive (S2/PKP class Pd1) which could reach a speed of 100 km/h.
 The trains also included 4-axle bogie coaches with compartments and side corridor and covered gangways (Corridor trains).
 One such fast train route was that from Berlin to Bromberg and Danzig.
 In 1898, the first locomotive using superheated steam in the world, designed by Wilhelm Schmidt, was produced by the Vulkan company in Stettin for Prussian state railways (KPEV Hannover 74 S4).
 This opened a new age of steam locomotive development.
 Construction of the prototypes of superheated steam locomotive classes by Robert Garbe started in 1902.
 These were: S4 (PKP class Pd2) for fast trains, P6 (PKP class Oi1) per passenger trains and G8 (PKP class Tp3) for goods trains.

 In the same year the Malborsko–Mławska Railway (the last large private railway under Prussian rule) was nationalized.

 1906 saw the continued production of famous standard superheated steam locomotive classes by Garbe in the Linke-Hofmann locomotive factory in Breslau for the Prussian state railways.
 584 of S6/PKP class Pd5 were produced, of which 82 units were operated by Polish State Railways (PKP).
 Approximately 4000 of P8/PKP class Ok1 were produced, of which 257 were operated by PKP before World War II, and 429 after the war.
 One of these, Ok1-359, is currently preserved in working order at the Wolsztyn museum.